 If you have a group of 10 or more, we’ll provide the training at your setting.
 There is a small workbook fee and some scholarships are available.
 Don’t have 10 people (or maybe, it’s just you)?
 Then ask about our open enrollment sessions.

 Open enrollment sessions.
 We also FREE Stewards sessions twice a month.
 The sessions are held in downtown locations with ample free parking.
 Pre-registration is required.
-Click here for a list of upcoming sessions.
+Our open enrollment flyer lists upcoming sessions.

-To learn more or to register, contact our prevention director at 901-888-4363 or prevention [at] MemphisCAC [dot] org.
+To learn more or to register, contact our prevention director at prevention [at] MemphisCAC [dot] org or 901-888-4363.
 The actions you take today may help save a child from undeserved suffering.
 Click here to see WREG coverage.

 Here's what some people had to say about the training: